Article · May 22, 2026

 Chrome extension version-bump discipline: pre-commit + GitHub Actions

 The Chrome Web Store rejects re-uploads with the same manifest version.
-Catch the missed bump in pre-commit; gate it again in CI.
+Catch the missed bump locally in a pre-commit hook; gate it again in CI.

-The version string is compared as four dot-separated integers (e.g. 1.2.3.4).
-The simplest pattern is semantic versioning (MAJOR.MINOR.PATCH); the Web Store does not care which scheme you use as long as each release is strictly greater than the last.
+Monotonic versioning: a release scheme where each new version is strictly greater than the previous one.
+The Chrome Web Store compares version strings as four dot-separated integers (e.g. 1.2.3.4).
+Semantic versioning (MAJOR.MINOR.PATCH) fits this scheme.
+The Web Store does not care which scheme you use, only that each release is greater than the last.

-The hook runs on every git commit, checks if any file under extension/ was staged for commit, and if so, verifies extension/manifest.json is also in the staged diff.
-If the extension folder changed without a manifest version bump, the hook fails the commit.
+The hook checks whether any file under extension/ is staged, and if so, verifies that extension/manifest.json is also staged with an actual change to the version field.
+If extension files changed without a version bump, the commit is blocked.

 #!/usr/bin/env bash